BrockDSL/Workshop_Template/README.md

 **This workshop is brought to you by the Brock University Digital Scholarship Lab.
-For a listing of our upcoming workshops go to Experience BU if you are a Brock affiliate or Eventbrite for external attendees.**
+For a listing of our upcoming workshops go to [Experience BU](https://experiencebu.brocku.ca/organization/dsl) if you are a Brock affiliate or [Eventbrite page](https://www.eventbrite.ca/o/brock-university-digital-scholarship-lab-21661627350) for external attendees.**